Friends of DNA-Sci.com

 Patricia Coleman Genealogy

-The site Patricia Coleman Genealogy is a great site for genetic genealogists to learn how to use the most advanced tools available, including an article on AutoKinship, mentioned above.
+The site Patricia Coleman Genealogy is a great place for genetic genealogists to learn how to use the most advanced tools available, including an article on AutoKinship, mentioned above.

 Genie1